5 min read · June 5, 2026

 TL;DR: What You Need to Know

 AI recruiting tools help teams source, screen, interview, and hire faster, and the best pick depends on your bottleneck.
 For sourcing passive candidates, hireEZ and SeekOut lead; for an all-in-one ATS with AI, Workable and the budget-friendly Manatal; for high-volume interviewing, Paradox and HireVue; and for interview notes, Metaview.
 Free options exist, including Zoho Recruit’s forever-free plan and ChatGPT for drafting.
-Whatever you use, keep a human making the final call, and mind the hiring-bias rules now in force.
+Whatever AI recruiting software you use, keep a human making the final call, and mind the hiring-bias rules now in force.

-The best AI recruiting tools at a glance
+The Best AI Recruiting Tools at a Glance

 Here is how the main tools compare on the recruiting job they do, the free tier, and where paid plans start.
 Pricing in this category is often quote-based and changes, so confirm with each vendor, especially for enterprise tools.